 The town also houses a number of concert halls, museums, and cultural attractions.
 Bleicheli “Stadtlounge” is a new attraction of the town where the streets remain lightened up in red color and overhead lights look like objects from outer space.

 Being the capital of Switzerland, Bern has its own unique charms.
 The old town of Bern is set amid the Aare River and it offers spectacular views of the Alps.
 The city was founded in the year 1191 on a hill site by Duke Berchtold V of Zähringen.
 Till today, the city safely retains the original character of the past phases that speak much about its rich history.

 The city is all around covered with limestone buildings and medieval arches that offer it a unique touch.
-Beautiful spires, Renaissance fountains and stunning rooftops further enhance the beauty of the city.
-All this and more makes the city a true gem of medieval architecture.
+Beautiful spires, Renaissance fountains, and stunning rooftops further enhance the beauty of the city.
+All this and more make the city a true gem of medieval architecture.

 Fotomuseum Winterthur is both an art gallery and a museum.
-While on one hand, it is an art gallery for photography by contemporary photographers and artists such as Lewis Baltz, Roni Horn, William Eggleston, Andreas Gursky, Nan Goldin, Boris Mikhailov, on the other hand it is a traditional museum that displays the works of 19th and 20th century masters like Karl Blossfeldt, August Sander, Dorothea Lange, Bill Brandt, Lisette Model, Albert Renger-Patzsch, Charles Sheeler.
+While on one hand, it is an art gallery for photography by contemporary photographers and artists such as Lewis Baltz, Roni Horn, William Eggleston, Andreas Gursky, Nan Goldin, and Boris Mikhailov, on the other hand, it is a traditional museum that displays the works of 19th and 20th-century masters like Karl Blossfeldt, August Sander, Dorothea Lange, Bill Brandt, Lisette Model, Albert Renger-Patzsch, Charles Sheeler.

 The museum also runs a center of photography from the year 2003.
 It also has a library, bistro, lounge, and shop.